kimberlyyliuu/Course-Review-App/README.md

 ### Kimberly Liu

-* Author 3 contributions
+* Implemented AddReviewController methods and other supplementary methods in Database Driver
-* as a bulleted list
+* Wrote Object Classes
 * each line starts with an asterisk and a space

 ### [Author 4 - replace this with their name]